 As president of Green Mountain Safety Consulting, Holly began her experience in the safety field in 1994.
 Holly’s wide variety of knowledge brings a unique approach to effective safety management.
 Experience with industry loss control and work as a safety officer for a construction company provided opportunities that allowed Holly to specialize in Accident Investigation, Power Industrial Trucks, Supervisor Accountability, and the development of safety committees and programs.
 Holly is a member of the American Society of Safety Engineers and Vermont Safety and Health council.
 She is also a Certified Red Cross instructor for Infant/Child/Adult CPR/First Aid/AED.
 Holly has been an instructor with the OSHA Training Institute Education Center Region 1/Keene State College since 2001.

-Kim is a safety and health consultant with over 30 years of experience.
-Prior to coming to the Region 1 OTIEC, she served as the Construction Curriculum and Industry Director for the OTIEC in San Diego for 20 years.
-Her expertise is in construction with previous employment with general contractors, specialty contractors, insurance companies and trade associations.
+Kim Lindgren is a safety and health consultant with over 37 years of experience.
+She currently is the lead instructor for construction and maritime at the Region 1 OSHA Training Institute Education Center (OTIEC).
+Prior to Region 1 OTIEC, she served as the Construction Curriculum and Industry Director for the OTIEC in San Diego for 20 years.
+Her expertise is in construction and maritime with previous employment with general contractors, specialty contractors, general industry, insurance companies and trade associations.
 Kim is also a former compliance officer for Cal/OSHA.
-She is a Professional Member of the ASSE and a past president of the San Diego Chapter.
-Kimlee serves as Construction and Maritime Industries Curriculum Director and Chairperson for OTIEC Region 1.
+She is a Professional Member of the American Society of Safety Professionals (ASSP), past president of the San Diego Chapter and 2018 recipient of the Construction Safety Professional of the Year award.

 LOUISE LYNCH, PT, CEES